Skyward: 1980–2000

 In 1988 and 1992, SASI opened offices in St. Cloud, Minnesota and Bloomington, Illinois, respectively.
-In 1994, SASI purchased Matrix Computers, a special education administration software company, and SASI changed their name to Skyward, Inc. In 1998 and 1999, Skyward opened offices in Lansing, Michigan and Indiana.
+In 1994, SASI purchased Matrix Computers, a special education administration software company, and SASI changed their name to Skyward, Inc..

-2000–2010
+In 1998 and 1999, Skyward opened offices in Michigan and Indiana.

+2001–2010

+In this timeline, Skyward expanded sales to Utah, Pennsylvania, New Jersey, New Mexico, Tennessee and Florida and annual or semi-annual Skyward user conferences were being held in most of the states that had Skyward customers, which has continued as new customers in new states are added.

-In 2001, Skyward partnered with the Washington School Information Processing Cooperative (WSIPC) to integrate into 297 districts throughout the state.
+In 2001, Skyward partnered with the Washington School Information Processing Cooperative (WSIPC) to integrate into 297 districts throughout the state of Washington.

 In 2002, Skyward opened an office in Austin, Texas.

-In 2006, Skyward partnered with their first international customer, the American Embassy School in New Delhi, India.
+In March 2003, Skyward held their first national conference, which later became the Skyward International Conference when, in 2006, Skyward partnered with their first international customer, the American Embassy School in New Delhi, India.
+The Skyward International Conference, iCon, is held each spring in Florida.

-In this time, Skyward expanded sales to Utah, Pennsylvania, New Jersey, New Mexico, Tennessee and Florida.

-2010–2014
+2011–2014

 In 2011 the Texas Education Agency selected Skyward as a preferred vendor of student administrative software for Texas schools.

 In 2013, Rhode Island and Tennessee education departments both selected Skyward as a preferred vendor of student administrative software for their schools.

-2014–present
+2015–present

-In March, 2016, Skyward moved all corporate operations to its new world headquarters building in Stevens Point, WI.
+In March 2016, Skyward moved all corporate operations to its new world headquarters building in Stevens Point, WI.